git-disl/Virus/README.md

-# Design logistic:
+# Design logistic
 Virus is an advanced method aiming to construct harmful data (to mixed with user data), such that i) the harmful data can bypass guardrail moderation. ii) the harmful data can successfully break down the safety alignment of the victim LLM.
 Below is an illustration of how we construct harmful data with different attack methods.

 <div align="center">
   <img src="example_figure.png" width="70%"/>
 </div>

-In short, the Virus method construct data by i) concatenate the benign data with a harmful data. ii) optimize the harmful part such that it can bypass the guardrail moderation, and eventually break down victim LLM's safety alignment.
+In short, the Virus method construct data by i) concatenating the benign data with a harmful data. ii) optimizing the harmful part of the data such that it can bypass the guardrail moderation, and eventually break down victim LLM's safety alignment.

-# Code logistic:
+# Code logistic

 In `trainer.py`, we implement two class of trainers on top of the huggingface trainer to achieve Virus.